YfNk1d5up/piJag/README.md

 ## obdSniffer

-To add more control on the car, I tried to hacked networks through the OBD2 port.
+To add more control on the car, I tried to hack bus networks through the OBD2 port.

 ### CAN Bus